Nav1719/s23db87manne/README.md

-# s23wb87manne
+# s23db87manne

-This is Assignment 10
+This is Assignment 11

-This is render server link <https://s23wb87manne.onrender.com/>

-### Class details:
-Glass
-glass_name - string
-quantity - number
-resistance - string